openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

   br-vlan and br-ext are the OVS bridge names you configure on OVS_PHYSICAL_BRIDGE, eth1 and eth2 are the device names of your VLAN network interfaces, for the "bridge" network and the external network.
+Omit br-vlan if you only use vxlan network as tenant network.

 - 5 Run DevStack.
 In DevStack folder, run ::